taichi-dev/taichi/docs/gui.rst

         When using ``float32`` or ``float64`` as the data type, ``img`` entries will be clipped into range ``[0, 1]`` for display.

+.. function:: gui.get_image()

+    :return: (np.array) the current image shown on the GUI

+    Get the RGBA shown image from the current GUI system which has four channels.

 .. function:: gui.circle(pos, color = 0xFFFFFF, radius = 1)